Ad loading…

 "I wish to lie where a mother's prayer

-And a sister's tear will mingle there.
+And a sister's tear will mingle tEm4here.

 Where friends can come and weep o'er me.